-What is Secure Email?
+What is A Secure Email Attachment?

 What is Encryption?

 In the simplest terms, encryption is the process of taking data in a file attachment or email and scrambling it so that it is unreadable.
-In order to read or access the data in an encrypted secure message, you will need a key.
+In order to read or access the data in an encrypted secure message, you will need an encryption key.
 Keys are used to both encrypt and decrypt data.
 There are currently two broad categories of message encryption used for the purposes of an email server.
 The first is public-key encryption which is the most common form of encryption you will run into.
 The second is symmetric-key encryption, which is less common in the public sphere and more common in the private and governmental sector.

 In essence, the sender and recipient both need to know the public key of the other party.
-The sender will usually send their private key prior to sending the encrypted message, or in some cases along with it.
+The sender will usually send their private key prior to sending the encrypted email message, or in some cases along with it.
 This private key is often in the form of a digital signature or digital certificate, which is validated by an external Certificate Authority.
 An example of a Certificate Authority that you may have seen before is the company DocuSign.

 The sender finds the public key of the recipient, encrypts the message, and sends it along with their digital signature if it hasn’t already been sent.
 The recipient verifies the authenticity of the sender by comparing the private and public key.
 Depending on the email client, much of the work is done on the back-end provided the private key has already been received and the public key is already known.
 This is a standard procedure in email security.

 How Secure is Encryption?